MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/delegated-managed-service-accounts/delegated-managed-service-accounts-set-up-dmsa.md

 # Setting up delegated Managed Service Accounts

-A delegated Managed Service Account (dMSA) is an Active Directory (AD) account that enables secure management of credentials.
-Unlike traditional service accounts, dMSAs don't require manual management of passwords as AD automatically manages the password, ensuring that it remains secure.
-Additionally, dMSAs can be delegated specific permissions to access resources in the domain, providing an efficient way to manage access control.
+A delegated Managed Service Account (dMSA) is an Active Directory (AD) account that provides secure and efficient management of credentials.
+Unlike traditional service accounts, dMSAs don't require manual password management since AD automatically takes care of it.
+With dMSAs, specific permissions can be delegated to access resources in the domain, which reduces security risks and provides better visibility and logs of service account activity.

 Setting up a dMSA is currently only available on devices running Windows Server 2025 (Preview).

-DMSA is a more secure and manageable approach to service account management than traditional service accounts.
-It provides unique, frequently changed passwords and more granular access control, which reduces security risks.
-DMSA also provides better visibility and logs of service account activity, which can help with auditing and compliance.
+DMSA is a more secure and manageable approach to service account management compared to traditional service accounts.
 By migrating critical services to dMSA, organizations can ensure that these services are managed in a secure and compliant manner.
+DMSA provides a higher level of security by offering unique and frequently rotated passwords, which reduces the likelihood of unauthorized access and improves overall security.

 ## Prerequisites